raihanarfi12-lab/gcp-babgkit-b21-cap0233/README.md

 `gsutil cp variables.data-00000-of-00001 gs://[project-id]-bucket`
 `gsutil cp variables.index gs://[project-id]-bucket`

+## Create Bigquery Table
+1. Open Home to GCP Dashboard > Navigate > Bigquery
+2. Click Done for Welcoming in Bigquery UI
+3. Click three-dot beside of your project ID,then create dataset
+4. Enter 'jobstify' for dataset ID, and click create
+5. Open dataset and Click Plus in the box symbol to create table
+6. For table name, you can enter 'toxic_status'
+7. For schema you can clik add field 2 times, then enter 'user_id' and 'status' for the field
+8. Click create table

 ## Create Cloud Function
 1. Open Home to GCP Dashboard > Navigate > Cloud Function
 2. Create function